yld/dotfiles/Readme.md

 * [most](http://www.jedsoft.org/most/) a colofull pager (buggy with psql, TO BE REMOVED)
 * grc for colored output with ping, gcc, netstat (...)
 * [tmux](http://tmux.sourceforge.net/) for terminal multiplexing (actually missing [powerline](https://github.com/Lokaltog/powerline))
-* if you use a Linux do not omit lsb_release package for distro detection
+* if you use a Linux do not omit lsb_release package for distro detection. ie. you should have a file named /etc/lsb-release

 # Status

 Widely tested on Debian family and Gentoo

-Correction and suggestions welcome.
+Corrections and suggestions welcome.

 # TODO

-* Configurable DOTFILES_DIR
+* Configurable $DOTFILES_DIR
 * Remove awesome configuration from here.
 * Show untracked files count in git prompt
 * modularize zsh & vim confifguration
-* profiles for shelle keys and so on (see Vincent Bernat repositories)
+* profiles for ssh keys and so on (see Vincent Bernat repositories)